“They’re getting a divorce!?!”

 I couldn’t do anything; It was too late.

-But in hindsight, I could have done something.
+Looking back, I could have done something.
 And that is the topic of today’s blog – Helping people change.

 Why Help Your Church Family Change?